eewingt/cmdBatch/README.md

 stop a windows service

 # Test TNC
-Allows testing of multiple servers and open tcp ports
+Allows testing of multiple servers and open tcp ports.
+There are 2 files: testTNC.ps1 and runTNC.bat Copy both files to a directory and run the bat file